jabuwu/rusty_spine/readme.md

 A Rust API is provided on top of the C API, because working with C APIs directly in Rust is tedious and error prone.
 It's made to be as thin a wrapper as possible.

-The Rust API is unstable and changes often.
-Most features are accessible through rust with the most noteable exclusion being the [Timeline API](http://en.esotericsoftware.com/spine-api-reference#Timeline) and custom attachment loaders.
-Most projects do not need these APIs, but if your's does, please open an issue.
+The Rust API is mostly stable, but does not support the [Timeline API](http://en.esotericsoftware.com/spine-api-reference#Timeline) or custom attachment loaders.
+A few accessors might be missing as well.
+Most projects do not need these, but if your's does, please open an issue.

 [Rust API Documentation](https://docs.rs/rusty_spine/latest/rusty_spine/index.html)